MahshidMirhashemi/ML-Algebra/README.md

-# Application of Machine Learning in computation of Pommaret bases
+# Application of Machine Learning in Computation of Pommaret Bases

-This repository is the sorce code of the paper [link].
-In this project, we produced a 10000 ideals and their feartures and computed the best elementary move using volume polynomials.
-By using this dataset, we applied the following machine techniques on the dataset
+This repository contains the source code for the paper [link].
+In this project, we generated 10,000 ideals and their features, and computed the best elementary moves using volume polynomials.
+Using this dataset, we applied the following machine learning techniques:
-• k Nearest Neighbours (kNN)
+- k-Nearest Neighbors (kNN)
-• Support Vector Machine (SVM)
+- Support Vector Machine (SVM)
-• Decision Tree (DT)
+- Decision Tree (DT)
-• Multilayer Perceptron (MLP)
+- Multilayer Perceptron (MLP)
-• Logistic Regression (LR)
+- Logistic Regression (LR)

+## Repository Structure

-# Part 1: Sagemath folder
+### Part 1: Sagemath

-This part is focused on producing dataset and also studying the result of each ML methods output at the end.
+This folder focuses on producing the dataset and analyzing the results of each machine learning method.
+It also includes:
+- Democratic and random strategy implementations
-It also contains the democratic and random strategy, and some figures and information about the dataset and different methods.
+- Figures and information about the dataset and different methods

-Sagemath has been used in the Jupyter notebooks of this folder.
+The Jupyter notebooks in this folder use Sagemath.

-# Part 2: ML
+### Part 2: ML

-This folder contains different machine learning methods for the given dataset.
+This folder contains implementations of different machine learning methods for the given dataset.
+The Jupyter notebooks in this folder use Python.
-Python has been used in the Jupyter notebooks of this folder.

-# Part 3: Database
+### Part 3: Database

-will be uploaded soon!
+This folder will be uploaded soon!

 ## Usage

-For producing dataset in a polynomial ring with 4, 5 or 6 variables, open Sagemath/0.Running_codes.ipynb.
+To produce a dataset in a polynomial ring with 4, 5, or 6 variables, follow these steps:

+1. Open `Sagemath/0.Running_codes.ipynb`.
-In the second cell, set the number N as the number of varibales in the polynomial ring.
+2. In the second cell, set `N` to the number of variables in the polynomial ring.
-In the third cell, set x2 as the number of ideals you want to produce.
+3. In the third cell, set `x2` to the number of ideals you want to produce.
-After running all the cells, you will have 3 files
- • statistical_features.csv
- • theoritical_features.csv
- • outputs.csv
+4. Run all the cells in the notebook.
+You will generate three files:
+   - `statistical_features.csv`
+   - `theoretical_features.csv`
+   - `outputs.csv`

-Also all the information including ideals, Grobner bases, monomial Janet bases and elementary moves will be stored in the database files.
+All the information, including ideals, Gröbner bases, monomial Janet bases, and elementary moves, will be stored in the database files.

+---

+### Notes:
+- Ensure that Sagemath is installed and properly configured for the Jupyter notebooks in the Sagemath folder.
+- For the ML folder, ensure that Python and necessary libraries (like scikit-learn) are installed.

+### Future Work
+- Upload the `Database` folder with complete datasets and additional documentation.